 How to Test Schema

-After using a plugin to set Schema markup, or manually configuring the markup yourself, you may want to test and make sure search results for your website are appearing as intended.
-Search no further: Google has created the Structured Data Testing Tool for exactly this purpose.
+After using a plugin to set Schema markup or manually configuring it yourself, you may want to test and make sure the search results for your website are appearing as you intended.
+Fortunately, Google has created the Structured Data Testing Tool for exactly this purpose:

 You can either enter a URL to test existing Schema markup, or enter a code snippet to test it before using it on your website.
 We recommend using the code snippet tester to ensure all works as intended without errors or warnings before embedding the markup on your website.